Unravelling Cubes of Size 2x2x2 and Above

 Unravel Program Development History

 The original version of Unravel was written pre-1991 in Fortran for use with monochrome monitors in common use at the time of the initial development.
 It used a numerical representation for the cube elements and catered for cubes in the size 2 to 11 range.
 If anybody has special needs or who may be interested in program history, email me and I will send you Rubknn.exe (dated 21-Oct-1991) which retains monochrome capability, handles cubes of size 2 to 11 and can run under Windows XP (but not later versions).
 The first version using colour graphics was also written in Fortran and the final Fortran version was produced in 1991.
 It catered for cubes in the size 2 to 15 range.
-Later versions written in C, C++ and Java included incremental improvements, with the current C++ version (available as a Windows executable) catering for a cube size range of 2 to 16.
-The Java version has the same lower limit but has a settable upper limit ranging upwards from 16 but never exceeding 95.
-The Java version's upper limit is subject to restraints imposed by the monitor's resolution, the height of the Task Bar, and the user's visual acuity.
-Usually the available vertical pixels set the limit in respect of resolution.
-Typical values of the cube size limit for the Java version are tabulated below.
+Later versions written in C, C++ and Java included incremental improvements, with the current C++ version (available as a Windows executable program) catering for a cube size range of 2 to 16.
+The Java version has the same lower limit but has a settable upper limit ranging upwards from 16 but never exceeding 99 for a standard cube with unmarked centres.

 Both versions of the software allow the cube size to be selected in increments of one within the available cube size range.
 Both versions of the software are available for download.

-A "standard" cube has no makings on centre cubies and individual cubies can end up in varying positions for the solved state.
+A "standard" cube has no makings on centre cubies and individual centre cubies can end up in varying positions for the solved state.
+Corner and edge cubies awlays end up in the original set state positions when the cube is solved.
 For cubes with marked centres there is only one correct arrangement of centre cubies that satisfies a solved state.

 Unravel Program Features

 The first thing to observe is that the state of a cube is completely defined by what can be seen on its six external surfaces.
-For a cube of size n, the state is completely defined by the colours of n x n x 6 miniature squares.
+For a standard cube of size n, the state is completely defined by the colours of n x n x 6 miniature squares.
+For a cube with marked centres, the markings can be superimposed on the six face colours used for standard cubes.
 It follows that the current state of the cube can be simply observed on a computer screen by displaying six flat two-dimensional faces each with n x n elements.
 This approach has been adopted for the Unravel software available for download and has also been used by some other programmers.
-While the two-dimensional display lacks a real-world look, it actually makes solving the cube easier than some other implementations because all cube elements are visible all the time.
+While the two-dimensional display lacks a real-world look, it actually makes solving the cube easier than some other implementations because all cubies are visible all the time or, optionally, all cubies of current interest are visible.
 Of course, all the rules that apply to the real-world cube have to be implemented in the software.

 Central to the Unravel cube solution software is the adoption of keyboard text entry as the means by which the user manipulates the state of the cube.
 A useful addition to the cube software is the introduction of some shortcuts.
-The conventional approach is to advance in 90 degree rotation steps of one or more layers throughout the solution process.
+The conventional approach is to advance in 90 degree rotation (quarter turn) steps of one or more layers throughout the solution process.
 Computers are ideally set up to allow sequences to be defined in "macros".
 The term "macro" as used in computer science is a rule or pattern that specifies how a certain input sequence should be mapped into an output sequence.
 Macros are normally used to map a short string to a longer string (sequence of instructions).
 Macros simplify things in Unravel by providing short-cuts for long sets (or frequently used short sets) of instructions on how to rotate the cube.
 Implementation of macros is achieved via keyboard entry.
-On average, macros are not of much use until about 40% of the cube is in place and most are used for centre element placement (centre elements become numerically dominant for n greater than 4).
+Macros may be of limited use in the initial stages of unscrambling a cube and most are used for centre element placement (centre elements become numerically dominant for n greater than 4).
 The default macro set included with the Unravel software provides just one of many paths to a solution.
 The macro sequences provided for cubes of size 4 and above may not be as short as some published sequences.
 It needs to be emphasized that I was looking for "a" solution, not necessarily the solution with the least number of moves.
 From a computer standpoint, short or long macro sequences can be executed "instantly".
-Users can write and use their own macros, or not use any macros, if they wish.
+Users can use the default macros, or write and use their own macros, or not use any macros, if they wish.

 For those who have an interest in the time they take to solve a cube, an elapsed timer is provided.
 "Processor" time is logged separately to "user" time, so a slower computer does not give rise to any penalty.
 Elapsed time is also saved when the cube state is saved.
 The elapsed time display can be turned off if desired.